monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/trunk/readme.txt

 = 4.3.0 =
 * Adds support for the classic (non-Blocks) shortcode checkout and the Order Pay page.
 The embedded Monek card form now renders and completes payments on both.
 Express Checkout / Apple Pay remains Blocks-only.
+* Fixes expired or missing payment sessions and now show a clear "The session has expired.
+Please refresh the page and try again.".

 = 4.2.1 =
 * Fixes an issue where Apple Pay orders showed a different payment method in order confirmations, emails, and the admin order screen.